Updated: Dec 8, 2020

 Ultimately if cashflow is safeguarded then the need to issue a claim, enter a judgment, and enforce it, will be avoided.

-As for the wider impact of Brexit on the United Kingdom and its borders with the EU, we will have to see what the impact will be on the transfer of judgments between the UK and EU countries which of course includes Eire with its border to the UK.
+As for the wider impact of Brexit European Union on the United Kingdom and its borders with the EU exit, we will have to see what The impact of Brexit on the enforcement of English court judgments which will be on the transfer of judgments between the UK and EU countries which of course includes Eire with its border to the UK jurisdiction agreements.

 Enforcement of a judgment in the EU just adds another layer of complexity.
 In our view, whilst policy makers may feel the enforcement process has been a success, the fact is that filling out the paperwork to transfer the judgment is only the tip of the iceberg in terms of achieving a successful outcome, which means having a network of enforcement agents across the EU who work with the same approach, and the same standards.
 This is still very much a work in progress for all countries.